assofiejakobsson/the-king-of-chores/TESTING.md

 ### Python

 No errors were found, but One undefined variable "$". it belongsnd  jQuery library.
-[Jshint](https://jshint.com/)
+[CI Python Linter](https://pep8ci.herokuapp.com/)

 <details>